CarSanoja/aws-iac/README.md

 ## Conclusion

-This README provides the necessary steps to deploy and manage the Udagram application on AWS using CloudFormation.
-Following these steps will ensure a successful deployment and easy maintenance of the application infrastructure.
+This README provides the necessary steps to deploy and manage the Udagram udagram on AWS using CloudFormation.
+Following these steps will ensure a successful deployment and easy maintenance of the udagram infrastructure.